Mackenzie is an avid writer who enjoys fan culture and the interesting topics surrounding classic literature and the analyzation of books.

-Although it was never blatantly stated, with all of the information behind Menes, it can be assumed that in the story, the orphan Menes puts a curse on the old couple and maybe the town of Ulthar itself.
-It's said that after the couple was killed, a law was put into motion where no one can kill cats in the town of Ulthar.
-If another cat is killed in the town will the murderer end up with the same fate as the old couple?
+Although it was never stated, it can be assumed that Menes puts a curse on the old couple and maybe the town of Ulthar itself.
+It's said that after the couple was killed, a law was put into motion that no one can kill cats in the town of Ulthar.
+If another cat is killed in the town, will the murderer end up with the same fate as the old couple?

 The murder of the old couple can relate to the death of anyone who killed a cat in ancient Egypt with a horrific Lovecraftian twist; instead of people killing the old couple, the cats of Ulthar devoured them.
 This twist leaves a gory and emotional picture in the reader's head.
 In some dark, twisted way, we're supposed to find satisfaction in their cruel end.

 "The Cats of Ulthar" is unsurprisingly linked to other Lovecraftian stories.